How to Describe a Quiet Person?

 Quiet people don’t feel the need to perform or impress.
 What you see is what you get.
 Their authenticity is disarming in a world full of filters and noise.
 When they do open up, it’s honest, meaningful, and true to who they are.

 A quiet and reserved person tends to keep their emotions and thoughts to themselves.
-This doesn’t mean they’re cold—it simply means they’re selective about when and how they share.
+This doesn’t mean they’re cold; it simply means they’re selective about when and how they share.
 When they do choose to speak or show emotion, it’s often deeply sincere.
+The downside is that the same reserve can make them shy away from open disagreement: they may avoid addressing problems, downplay their own needs, or default to “yes” just to keep the peace.
+Left unchecked, this habit can let small issues fester into larger resentments and leave them feeling unheard or taken for granted.

 All these quiet personality traits help quiet people stand out from the others both in the workplace and in social life.